top of page

 A Family Building Approach

-I am passionate about helping people whose reproductive stories deviate from the traditional path.
-This might be due to a diagnosis of medical infertility or what some people call “social infertility” — wanting to become a parent and not having all the parts.
+I'm passionate about supporting people whose reproductive stories deviate from the traditional path.
+This might be due to a diagnosis of infertility or because you're growing your LGBTQ+ family or becoming a solo parent by choice.
+Or perhaps any or all of the above!

-You may seek reproductive counseling to better cope with the stresses of fertility treatment, for assistance with reproductive decision-making, or for emotional support after a reproductive loss.
+You may seek reproductive counseling for help coping with the stresses of fertility treatment, for assistance with reproductive decision-making, or for emotional support after a pregnancy loss.

 Depending on your needs, reproductive counseling can take place in a single session, several sessions or regular sessions over a period of time.
-I provide reproductive counseling for individuals and couples, and for groups involved in collaborative reproductive arrangements.
+It may involve individuals, couples, or groups involved in collaborative reproductive arrangements (sperm donation, egg donation or embryo donation with a known donor).

 If you are reaching out to schedule a consultation required by your fertility clinic, click here for more information.